Tottenham Hotspur F.C. supporters: Demographics

 Although football is traditionally considered a working class sport, around three-quarters of Tottenham supporters are broadly defined as middle class.
 In 2007, 30% of Spurs supporters earned more than £50,000, and the average wage of the supporters was £45,000, compared to the median average yearly salary for the country as a whole of around £20,000 at that time.
 The club is located in one of the most ethnically diverse and poorest parts of London, Northumberland Park in Haringey, but only 8–9% of people of non-White ethnic background attended their matches according to the 2007 and 2008 surveys, although that is higher than the national average of 6%.
 The fanbase is also predominantly male, with around 11–13% of its supporters female in the 2007/2008 surveys, which is below the average of 15% for Premier League clubs.
 The cost of attending football matches has affected the age of fans, with younger fans being increasingly priced out of the game.
 Tottenham has seen a sharp rise in ticket prices in the Premier League era, and it had the most expensive season tickets in the Premier League in the 2018–2020 seasons.
 The average age of Tottenham season ticket holders was estimated to be 43 in 2016 and rising.

 Estimates of the size of the club's fanbase vary, the club claims to have three million fans in the UK, and over 180 million around the world who follow the team's progress.
 80 million of them are said to be in Asia, with close to 45 million people in China, and Indonesia registered the most followers for the club on Facebook in 2014.
 Tottenham Hotspur has a combined global social media following of over 90 million as of 2023.
 They are the most popular Premier League club on TikTok with over 24 million followers, almost 4 million more than the second most-followed Premier League club.
 It is ranked sixth of the major Premier League clubs on selected social networks, but has grown rapidly, adding four times more followers in China's Weibo than Arsenal in 2018.
-The growth of fans worldwide is driven to some extent by the ubiquity of Premier League matches broadcast around the world, but some overseas fans also travel to London to attend Tottenham matches, with 40,000 having visited White Hart Lane in 2014.